VfB Stuttgart: Original Bundesligist

-Due to disappointing results in international competition including the 1958 and 1962 FIFA World Cup, and in response to the growth of professionalism in the sport, the German Football Association (Deutscher Fußball Bund, or DFB) replaced the regional top flight competitions with a single nationwide professional league in 1963.
+Due to disappointing results in international competition including the 1958 and 1962 FIFA World Cup, and in response to the growth of professionalism in the sport, the German Football Association (DFB) replaced the regional top flight competitions with a single nationwide professional league in 1963.
 Stuttgart's consistently solid play through the 1950s earned them a place among the 16 clubs that would make up the original Bundesliga.
 As an amateur organisation, and due to proverbial Swabian austerity, the club hesitated to spend money, and some players continued to work in an everyday job.
 Throughout the balance of the decade and until the mid-1970s, the club would generally earn mid-table results.
-One of the few stars of the time was Gilbert Gress from Strasbourg.

 In 1973, the team qualified for the UEFA Cup for the first time and advanced to the semi-finals of the 1974 tournament where they were eliminated by eventual winners Feyenoord (1–2, 2–2).

 1975–2000: Era of president MV

 VfB Stuttgart was in crisis in the mid-1970s, having missed new trends in football such as club sponsorship.
 Attempts to catch up with new levels of professionalism by spending money failed.
 Towards the end of the 1974–75 season, with the team in imminent danger of being relegated to Second Bundesliga, local politician Gerhard Mayer-Vorfelder was elected as new president.
 However, a draw in the final game of the season meant that VfB would be ranked 16th and lose its Bundesliga status.
 The first season in the second league, considered the worst in its history, ended with VfB being ranked 11th, having even lost a home game against local rival SSV Reutlingen in front of just 1,200 spectators.

-With new coach Jürgen Sundermann and new talents like Karlheinz Förster and Hansi Müller, the team built around Ottmar Hitzfeld scored one hundred goals in 1976–77 and thus returned to the top-flight after just two seasons.
+With new coach Jürgen Sundermann and new talents like Karlheinz Förster and Hansi Müller (1975/76-1981/82), the team built around Ottmar Hitzfeld scored one hundred goals in 1976–77 and thus returned to the top-flight after just two seasons.

-The young team was popular for offensive and high-scoring play, but suffered from lack of experience.
+The young team were renowned for offensive and high-scoring play, but suffered from lack of experience.
 At the end of 1977–78, VfB was ranked fourth, but the average attendance of over 53,000 set the league record until the 1990s.
-They made another UEFA Cup semi-final appearance in 1980 and delivered a number of top four finishes on their way to their first Bundesliga title – the club's third national title – in 1984, now under coach Helmut Benthaus.
+In 1978/79 they finished second in the Bundesliga.
+They made another UEFA Cup semi-final appearance in 1980 and delivered a number of top four finishes on their way to their first Bundesliga title – the club's third national title – in the 1983/84 season, now under coach Helmut Benthaus.